Kihumba/private-/D1/D1 Developer/Curriculum/43 - Git/README.md

 -----

 ### Resources
+- [_Git Fundamentals_](https://app.pluralsight.com/library/courses/git-fundamentals/table-of-contents)- PluralSight, good intro course for beginners
+- [_How Git Works_](https://app.pluralsight.com/library/courses/how-git-works/table-of-contents)- PluralSight, good if you like things broken down into the “why” not just the how
 - ["Git Command Line Shortcuts"](https://jonsuh.com/blog/git-command-line-shortcuts/)- Contributed by Chinedu Ofor
 - [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) - Contributed by Bolaji Olajide